Exawind/exawind-builder/doc/source/index.rst

 - *Build script generation*: Generates an executable end-user script for a combination of *system*, *compiler*, and *project*.

+- *Exawind environment generation*: Generates a source-able, platform-specific script that allows the user to recreate the exact environment used to build the codes during runtime.

 The build scripts are intended for developers who might want to compile the codes with different configuration options, build different branches during their development cycle, or link to a different development version of a library